contentful-labs/contentful-fix-asset-cross-refs/README.md

 $ bin/fix-asset-cross-refs <options>
 ```

+See below for a full list of options.

 ### Option 3: Using `npx`

 The easiest way if you have a relatively modern version of `npm`, but not so